Best daily deals

 Because of the size, the JBL Xtreme 2 also comes with a removable strap for easy transport.

-Lining the top of the speaker is where you’ll find all of the buttons including playback controls and power, while the ports are hidden underneath a waterproof flap on the back.
-Fair warning, opening the flap is pretty difficult which is great for the waterproof aspect but slightly inconvenient when you’re trying to pry it open.
-I actually had to reach for my Leatherman just to pry it open the first time, though it did get easier over time.
+You’ll find all of the buttons, including playback controls and power, lining the top of the speaker, while the ports are hidden underneath a waterproof flap on the back.
+Fair warning: opening the flap is pretty difficult, which is great for the waterproof aspect but slightly inconvenient when you’re trying to pry it open.
+I had to reach for my Leatherman just to pry it open the first time, though it got easier over time.

 Is the JBL Xtreme 2 waterproof?